deletedcu/angular-demo/lectures/day-1/05-angular-directives.md

 Now, let's put those pokemon in our app!

-Go into `app.component.html` and add the following:
+Go into `app.component.html`.
+Replace the default information with the following:

 ```html
 <div>